 Aerospace Policy

+By pioneering the integration of a policy division into a design-focused aerospace team, we aim to set a positive example for the next generation of STEM leaders, driving meaningful change in the Canadian and global aerospace industries.
 Across our initiatives, we enact values of innovation, excellence, continuous improvement, teamwork, diversity and leadership.
-Aerospace Policy members acquire experience in executing projects with exceptional proficiency while also developing strong critical thinking, public speaking, technical writing, and networking skills.
+Aerospace Policy members gain experience in executing projects with exceptional proficiency while also developing strong research, analytical and critical thinking, public speaking, technical writing, and networking skills.

 Research Areas